-How will I get the result of my bone scan?
+How will I get the result of my SeHCAT scan?

-Your bone scan will be reported by the nuclear medicine consultant within 48 hours of completion.
+Your SeHCAT scan will be reported on by the nuclear medicine consultant within 48 hours of completion of both scans.
 The results of your test will then be made available to the doctor who referred you.